-In the framework of the scientific accompanying research (PlastikNet) of the research focus "Plastics in the Environment – Sources • Sinks • Solutions" (Plastik in der Umwelt – Quellen • Senken • Lösungsansätze) Ecologic Institute coordinates 20 joint research projects, which deal with plastics in the environment funded by the Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF).
+In the framework of the scientific accompanying research (PlastikNet) of the research focus "Plastics in the Environment – Sources • Sinks • Solutions" (Plastik in der Umwelt – Quellen • Senken • Lösungsansätze) Ecologic Institute coordinated 20 joint research projects, which dealt with plastics in the environment funded by the German Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF).

 Plastic waste in cities, in the landscape, rivers, beaches, and eventually in the oceans – plastics in the environment are directly and negatively visible.
 Sources and consequences are wide-ranging and not always easy to identify.
-The main input is mostly land based and covers the whole chain of production and distribution of plastics as well as waste management and consumer behavior.
+The main input is mostly land based and covers the whole chain of production and distribution of plastics as well as waste management and consumer behaviour.
 Environmental impact is identifiable mostly in aquatic ecosystems – in form of dying marine animals and birds, marine food containing primary and secondary microplastics or in form of human- and ecotoxical substances in water bodies and sewage.
-Within the research focus twenty perennial research and development projects (Verbundprojekte – joint research projects) are funded, which investigate sources and develop and test transdisciplinary solutions.
-The joint research projects are accompanied by PlastikNet with the main focus of cross-linking contents and synthesis.
+Within the research focus twenty perennial research and development projects (Verbundprojekte – joint research projects) were funded, which investigated sources and developed and tested transdisciplinary solutions.
+The joint research projects were accompanied by PlastikNet with the main focus of cross-linking contents and synthesis.

-The research focus in funded under the BMBF programme FONA, Research for Sustainable Development.
-The funded projects investigate a variety of topics, i.e., Green Economy, consumption, fresh water (limnic systems), recycling as well as seas and oceans.
-Hence, the projects cover a wide range of ideas, levels of action (from local to global) and methods.
-There is great potential for thematic and methodic synergies between the projects, which should be used.
-The identification and use of these synergies is the ultimate goal of the PlastikNet project.
+The research focus was funded under the BMBF programme FONA, Research for Sustainable Development.
+The funded projects investigated a variety of topics, i.e., Green Economy, consumption, fresh water (limnic systems), recycling as well as seas and oceans.
+Hence, the projects covered a wide range of ideas, levels of action (from local to global) and methods.
+There was great potential for thematic and methodological synergies between the projects, which were used.
+The identification and use of these synergies was the ultimate goal of the PlastikNet project.

-The project consists of activities in five areas:
+The project consisted of activities in five areas:

 - Identification of the coordination and transfer requirements of the individual projects (document analysis, interviews with the funded projects, creation of a web platform).